Emperor-system fascism: Views

 Masao Maruyama first attracted attention from the scholarly community immediately following the war with his famous essay on wartime Japanese fascism, The Logic and Psychology of Ultranationalism, first published in the widely-read journal Sekai in 1946; the term "Emperor-system fascism" was used in essay.
 Analysis of Japanese Empire as an "Emperor-system fascism" occupied a significant position in academia until the 1970s, but since the 1980s, objections have continued.

 As of 21st century, the views of modern Japanese historians and political scientists are generally negative on whether the Japanese society and system up to the end of World War II could be considered "Emperor-system fascism" or "Japanese fascism".
 In the case of Japan, the prevailing view is that it was at best a “wartime regime” or militarism, and that fascism as a political system was never established.

-The mainstream view among Japanese studies scholars in Western countries also denies the establishment of fascism in Japan.
+The view of some Japanese studies scholars in Western countries is that fascism was not established in Japan.
 American historian Robert Paxton argues that with the absence of a mass revolutionary party and a rupture from the incumbent regime, Imperial Japan was merely "an expansionist military dictatorship with a high degree of state-sponsored mobilization [rather] than as a fascist regime"; British historian Roger Griffin, called Putin's Russia and World War II-era Japan "emulated fascism in many ways, but was not fascist".

+However, many other Western scholars instead acknowledge Japanese fascism as the ruling ideology of Japan during that era; Reto Hofmann have emphasized the differences between Japanese forms of fascism and European forms of fascism, linking it primarily to the distinctive characteristics of Japanese statehood, the imperial tradition, and the concept of kokutai.
+Emperor-system fascism was generally characterized by stronger state-nationalist (国家主義; Kokkashugi) rather than ethno-nationalist (民族主義; Minzokushugi) elements, and was positioned as closer to 'para-fascism' than 'pure fascism'.

+However, there were also ethno-nationalist elements more akin to pure fascism during the late 1930s and early 1940s, which include twice-failed coup participant Kingoro Hashimoto (who proposed a single-party dictatorship based on populism, patterned after European fascist movements) and the 1943 secret ethnic-centered expansionist Japanese government report, An Investigation of Global Policy with the Yamato Race as Nucleus (which was never official doctrine and which had little actual impact on Japanese policy).

+Alleged Influence on Juche

+Brian Reynolds Myers, based on a study of the propaganda produced in North Korea for internal consumption, argues in The Cleanest Race that the guiding ideology of North Korea is a combination of state-based Japanese fascism and race-based nationalism derived from minzoku (民族), rather than Stalinism or any other form of communism.
+However, Charles K. Armstrong in The Journal of Asian Studies suggests that North Korea is "actually closer to European fascism" than to Imperial Japanese fascism.